A reader is worried her husband will pay the price for her student loans.

 Unfortunately, filing taxes jointly with your husband means that both your tax refunds could be garnished.

-As you know, defaulting on federal student loans can lead to garnishment of your wages and tax refund.
+As you know, defaulting on federal student loans can lead to the garnishment of your wages and tax refund.
 If your student loans are in default, the IRS could intercept your returns to collect.

 That said, the IRS should inform you of its intent to garnish your tax refunds before scooping up your money.
 Hopefully, you’ll at least get advanced notice if you and your spouse’s tax refunds will be redirected toward your student loans.